website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 What is cross-browser compatibility?

-Browsers read code differently.
-In fact, some browsers cannot read certain code at all.
+Browsers parse code differently.
 Internet viewers use a variety of browsers.
 It is a good idea to design your website so the vast majority of viewers can get the full benefit of your site.
 The best website designs are compatible with the most popular browsers, thus being cross-browser compatible.

 What are the most commonly used browsers?